 8. Mind Set

 2021 March’s #Pitmad saw over 570k tweets on the hashtag (yes this includes LOADS of RTs).
 Its possible your pitches won’t be seen by industry professionals during a party and its VERY common not to get industry requests.
 Some agents and publishers made under 20 requests -period not just per genre- in March’s 2021 Pitmad.
-But if you go in expecting nothing from the industry, and prepare with the goal of improving your pitch craft, making writer friends, and of testing how your pitches are received by fellow writers to learn what works well for future parties and query editing- you’ll be all set for a positive experience.
+But if you go in expecting nothing from the industry, and prepare with the goal of improving your pitch craft, making writer friends, and of testing how your pitches are received by fellow writers, to learn what works well for future parties- you’ll be all set for a positive experience.

 9. Decide Which Pitch to Post First

-This is important because your first pitch is likely to get the most impressions, as people who are supporting pitching writers are most likely to retweet and comment during the first hour (and your followers of all stripes may be more interested in the first pitch than say the third+).
+This is important because your first pitch is likely to get the most impressions, as people who are supporting pitching writers are most likely to repost and comment during the first hour.
+(And your followers of all stripes may be more interested in the first pitch than say the third+).
 So try to identify which pitch sells your character best, makes your conflict and stakes clearest and most engaging, and ideally also the pitch with the most voice.

 But when do you post your other pitches?

-Use Hootsuite for any social media, Fedica for Bsky or Twitter to schedule.
+Fedica allows you to schedule Bsky posts.
 Whether you’re home all day and awake during a party, sleeping because your timezone isn’t compatible with the US east coast, or working -or both- scheduling pitches takes pressure off you during the party.
 If you’re online, scheduling lets you focus on interacting with other pitching hopefuls.

 10. Pin your Pitch